ratorx/wearable-house-coat/README.md

 * DO NOT COMMIT the API keys.

 ## Server setup
-* Go into indoorpos directoryr
+* Go into indoorpos directory
 * Run `export GOPATH=/societies/clquebec/.go`
 * Run `go get -d` to install dependencies
 * Run `go build .` to compile into executable